AlexBlandin/TellMe/README.md

 Install `libopus0`/`libopus` (depending on system) and `ffmpeg`.

+Have a `tellme-token.txt` file available that has your Discord Bot token.

 ## Running

 While in the poetry shell, use `$ poetry run python3.7 tellme.py`